Group having a friendly conversation

 Human resources or HR departments have a wide range of responsibilities associated with managing employees, such as handling recruitment, payroll and employment policies.
 In some cases, even for SMEs, the answer could be a definitive yes.

-• Recruiting/onboarding
+• Recruiting/onboarding new starters

 • Training and development